 Conclusion

-In conclusion, the choice of sheathing material plays a significant role in the overall performance and durability of a building structure.
+In conclusion, the choice of sheathing material plays a significant role in the overall performance and durability of a building structure and directly impacts the effectiveness of any residential siding solution installed over it.
 Each type of sheathing material offers distinct advantages and limitations, depending on the specific requirements of the project.
 Builders and homeowners should carefully consider factors such as cost, durability, and performance when selecting the appropriate sheathing material for their construction needs.

 - Is plywood sheathing better than OSB for exterior walls?